 All things considered, the electric vehicle gets much better grades at every level.
 And these grades will get even better with improvements to the battery manufacturing process and the emergence of a circular economy industry.
 The Quebec firm Lithion Recycling has introduced a solution for recycling lithium-ion batteries that can recover 95% of battery components that can be used to produce new batteries.

 That said, there is no such thing as a non-polluting vehicle.
 Therefore, we as a society must prioritize alternatives to solo driving (electric or not) to reduce pollution and traffic congestion.
-Biking, walking, mass transit and car sharing are just some of the transportation cocktail ingredients for greener and more efficient travel!
+Biking, walking, public transit and car sharing are just some of the transportation options for greener and more efficient mobility!

 Clean energy in Quebec 🌊